ibm-cloud-docs/discovery-data/cm-analyze-data.md

 Use the content mining application to analyze documents in your collection based on the document text and any annotations or enrichments that are stored in the documents.

+To start your analysis, complete the following steps:

 1. Enter a search term, click a facet with which to filter the documents, or leave the search field blank to return all of your documents.
 1. Click **Search**.